kaemil/Lucky-guess/README.md

 **Description:**
-Simple RWD information form.
+Simple interactive

 **Why:**
-This project was created to practice flexbox layout module and html form tags.
+This project was created to practice java script functions, CSS formatting and HTML tags.

 **Skills used:**
 - HTML5